 Adventure Program (10-18 yo)

+Our Adventure Program is our non-competitive program for boys and girls aged 10 to 18 years old who don’t want to join our competitive Train to Train program but still want to continue past Learn to Train.
 As a non-competitive program the primary focus is on providing a fun social setting while teaching orienteering skills and providing fun orienteering and adventure sport challenges that push participants’ boundaries.

-- Trail running techniques
+- Trail running skills

 - Off-trail running skills

 - How to read and understand a map